 How to Install Firefox Beta on Debian 13, 12 and 11

-Last updated Sunday, March 15, 2026 3:02 pm Joshua James 5 min read
+Last updated Friday, May 22, 2026 7:41 am Joshua James 5 min read

 Install Firefox Beta on Debian

-Update Debian and install Firefox Beta prerequisites
+Update Debian and Install Firefox Beta Prerequisites

-Refresh your package lists first so APT sees the current Debian metadata before you add Mozilla’s repository:
+Refresh APT metadata before adding Mozilla’s repository:

 These commands use sudo for tasks that need root privileges.
 If your account does not have sudo access yet, follow the guide on how to add a user to sudoers on Debian.